ondrejsika2/metrocar/geotrack/docs/source/queries.rst

 So now when you would call ``geotrack.api.query('average', ...)``, the actual computation would happen in the underlying SQL database instead of the Python program.

-Note that Geotrack actually contains a :doc:`built-in Django ORM based backend <backends>`.
+Note that Geotrack actually contains a :ref:`built-in Django ORM based backend <builtin-backends>`.